rebolek/lest/README.md

 You can set your words in **Lest** there are two types of them.
 User templates has been decribed above and are set using the **set-word** syntax.

-Variables are words that holt one value and are set using `SET` syntax.
+Variables are words that hold one value and are set using `SET` syntax.

 	>> lest [set value "Hello" span value]
 	== <span>Hello</span>